devicetree-org/lopper/README-architecture.md

                         // id: string to pass to assist modules to identify compatible
                         //     assists
                         id = "openamp,domain-v1";
+                        // output is optional, specify if a different output from the
+                        // lopper default is required. lopper does no managment of files
+                        // or this directory.
+                        // output = "<output directory>";
                 };

 # modify: a general purpose node and property modify/delete/add/move operation